Baby Health and Care

-To help you support your child to grow up healthy, there is a free children’s check-up program in Germany called the ‘U-Check-Ups’.
-A paediatrician will regularly check how your child is doing, how they are developing, what progress they are making and whether they need any medical treatments.
+To help you support your child growing up healthy, there is a free children’s check-up programme in Germany called the ‘U-Check-Ups’.
+A paediatrician regularly checks how your child is doing, how they are developing, what progress they are making, and whether that need medical treatment.
 It's important to find a paediatrician's office before your baby is born.
-That way the important U-Check-Ups can be done without delay and at the appropriate time.
+That way the important U-Check-Ups can be done without delay and at the appropriate times.

 U1 Check-Up: Right After Birth

 Your baby's first check-up will take place immediately after birth.
-First and foremost, the doctor or midwife will check that your baby has made it through everything well.
+First and foremost, your doctor or midwife will check that your baby has survived everything well.
 To do this, they examine the baby’s vital functions, such as breathing and cardiovascular activity, at short intervals.
 They also watch your baby carefully so that they can intervene right away if any problems arise.
 Some quick and painless tests are done for this purpose.
-The doctor or midwife will listen to your baby's heart and lungs, check their breathing, test their muscle tone and reflexes, and assess the colour and blood flow of their skin.
+Your doctor or midwife will listen to your baby's heart and lungs, check their breathing, test their muscle tone and reflexes, and assess the colour and blood flow to their skin.
 They also measure the baby's length, weight and girth.

-The U2, which is the next check-up, follows soon after birth to make sure that your baby is doing well.
-The right time for this is between the 3rd and 10th days after birth.
-If you gave birth in the hospital, the U2 usually takes place there.
-If you had an outpatient birth, a home birth, or a birth in a birth centre, you will need to make your own appointment for the U2 check-up with a paediatrician.
-Because doctors' offices are often full, it is best to call them as soon as you have given birth to make an appointment.
+The U2 is the next check-up, and happens soon after birth to make sure that your baby is doing well.
+The right time for this is three to ten days after birth.
+If you gave birth in the hospital, the U2 usually simply takes place there.
+If you had an outpatient birth, a home birth, or a birth in a birth center, you must make your own appointment for the U2 check-up with paediatrician.
+Because doctors' offices are often full, it's best to call them soon after the birth to make an appointment.
 At the U2 check-up, your baby will be thoroughly examined from head to toe once again.
-The aim is to recognise and treat any possible malformations or congenital diseases as early as possible.
+The aim is to recognise and treat any possible birth defects or congenital diseases as early as possible.
 Your doctor will also advise you on how best to feed your baby.

 U3 Check-Up: 4th or 5th Week After Birth

 The third check-up is called U3 for short.
-It is usually the first check-up at a doctor's office , unless you gave birth at home or at a birth center.
+It is usually the first checkup in a doctor's office, unless you delivered your baby at home or in a birth center.
 It is best to make an appointment with your paediatrician's office for the U3 as soon as possible after giving birth.
 The U3 is about more than just checking the physical health of your baby.
 You will also get detailed advice on which vaccinations are important for your baby to have.
 In addition, the U3 is the perfect opportunity for you to ask the paediatrician all the questions you have.
 Don't hold back- ask them about anything you've noticed in the past few weeks with your baby that you'd like a professional opinion on.
 You can also use the U3 to get information about support services in your area.
-Advice centres such as the Early Help Network (Netzwerk Frühe Hilfen) know what services are available for young families.
+Advice centres such as the Early Help Network (Netzwerk Freshen Hilfen) know what services are available for young families.
 The staff will help you find the right kids of assistance.